mamelodi/mamelodi.github.io/_pages/programmes.md

 ---

-## Saturday Classes
+## Road to Finals

-The Mamelodi Initiative's Saturday classes address the challenges of overpopulated classrooms and high student-to-teacher ratios in Mamelodi schools.
-These supplementary classes provide focused attention on core subjects, with particular emphasis on mathematics and English.
+The Mamelodi Initiative's Road to Finals programme consists of extra classes that address the challenges of overpopulated classrooms and high student-to-teacher ratios in Mamelodi schools.
+These classes provide focused attention on core subjects, with particular emphasis on mathematics and English.
+Additional subjects include life sciences, physical sciences, accounting, and others.

-Classes are held every Saturday at our partner schools, combining academic rigor with community engagement to help students reach their full potential.
+Classes are held weekly after school and on Saturday at our partner schools, combining academic rigor with community engagement to help students reach their full potential.

+**Serves:** Grades 8, 9, 10, 11, and 12

 ---

-## Computer Literacy Courses

-Our computer literacy courses provide students with essential digital skills for the modern world.
-These courses help bridge the technology gap and prepare students for future educational and career opportunities.

-*Programme details coming soon.*

----

 ## Youth Leadership Council

 The Youth Leadership Council empowers young leaders in Mamelodi to make positive changes in their community.
 Through this programme, students develop leadership skills, civic engagement, and a voice in shaping the future of their township.

-*Programme details coming soon.*